nullxDEADBEEF/tiny-markdown-compiler/README.md

 ### Things to implement

-- [ x ] Apply DRY principles to the tags
+- [x] Apply DRY principles to the tags
 - [ ] Add support for more than one character flags
 - [ ] Add support for \<em> and \<strong>